ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 #### Atomic Subsystem Specifications
 #### Comparative Analysis of Potential Solutions

-GOAL FOR THIS SECTION: In this section, various potential solutions are hypothesized, design considerations are discussed, and factors influencing the selection of a solution are outlined.
-The chosen solution is then identified with justifications for its selection.

 ##### Line Sensor

 The line sensor system needs to be able to detect the lines on the game field.